bjartnes/http-workshop/assignments/part_2_being_a_server/http_server_basics.md

 The client claims to accept anything ```(*/*)``` so we give it ```text/plain```.
 To end the message, for now we have to hang up the TCP connection.
 Use <kbd>Ctrl</kbd> + <kbd>D</kbd> to send EOF (end-of-file).
 If you did not use ```-q 0``` the more brutal <kbd>Ctrl</kbd>+<kbd>C</kbd> will kill the process and terminate the TCP/IP connection.
 📝 THe correct way to signifiy the end of the message to the client is to provide the length of the content you are sending in the HTTP header as ```Content-Length```.
-We will come back to that, but this is quicker than counting characters and it works in many cases so we will use this from time to time.
+We will come back to that in part II, when we use proxies.
+Cheating like this is quicker and simpler than counting characters and it works in many cases so we will use this for now to make life a bit easier.

 It will look something like this
 ![Image that explains where to type what](https://user-images.githubusercontent.com/88324093/226139174-37b35ae3-12bc-4a33-9e2d-c0eda8404d3e.png)